arfanroky/Immigration-client/README.md

-# Getting Started with Create React App
+# Live Site Link

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Live Site](https://borrow-741c0.web.app/).

-## Available Scripts

-In the project directory, you can run:
+## What have inside the project..
+### this is an immigration consulting website
+_ Navbar
+_ Banner section
+_ service Section
+_ blogs section
+_ when you clicked checkout button then you you should be login

 ### `npm start`